 Enjoy a Unique Experience and Develop Valuable Skills in Rocky Mountain National Park

-The Rocky Mountain Conservancy is excited to announce a Leadership Corps for 2017.
-This unique program will provide high school students (ages 16-18) with an immersive experience in Rocky Mountain National Park.
+This unique program will provide high school students (ages 14-17) with an immersive experience in Rocky Mountain National Park.
 Youth will participate in service-learning projects, development opportunities and educational programming.
 The Conservancy hopes this experience will advance the understanding of the natural world, promote professional growth, and foster civic engagement in the next generation of public land stewards.

 The Rocky Mountain Conservancy – Leadership Corps is committed to sharing the following values with youth: